monali25t-sys/Data-Science-applications-in-an-industry/README.md

 You can get a better insight into it by referring to this video by our team, which vividly speaks of all the various fields conquered by Data Science Applications.

+# Gaming
+Games are now designed using machine learning algorithms which improve/upgrade themselves as the player moves up to a higher level.
+In motion gaming also, your opponent (computer) analyzes your previous moves and accordingly shapes up its game.
+EA Sports, Zynga, Sony, Nintendo, Activision-Blizzard have led gaming experience to the next level using data science.

+# Augmented Reality
+This is the final of the data science applications which seems most exciting in the future.
+Augmented reality.

+Data Science and Virtual Reality do have a relationship, considering a VR headset contains computing knowledge, algorithms and data to provide you with the best viewing experience.
+A very small step towards this is the high trending game of Pokemon GO.
+The ability to walk around things and look at Pokemon on walls, streets, things that aren’t really there.
+The creators of this game used the data from Ingress, the last app from the same company, to choose the locations of the Pokemon and gyms.